sctse999/grails-docker/README.md

 ## How to use this image

-`# docker run -it -v my-grails-app:/app proactivehk/grails:2.3.7 `
+`# docker run -it -v my-grails-app:/app proactivehk/grails:2.3.11 `

+`# docker run -it -v my-grails-app:/app proactivehk/grails:3.2.7`

 `# grails run-app`